Introduction to MySQL DECODE()

 The DECODE() function arguments can be as follows:

-- Numeric Form: In this type of parameter value, we can include a Number, Binary_Float, or Binary_Double.
-If the first pair of the search result in the function is number, then the MySQL matches all the search result values and the initial argument value to find its maximum numeric antecedence, also converts the remaining parameters implicitly to the same data type and the result is produced in that specified data type.
+- Numeric Form: In this parameter value type, we can include a Number, Binary_Float, or Binary_Double.
+Suppose the function’s first pair of the search result is a number.
+In that case, MySQL matches all the search result values.
+The initial argument value to find its maximum numeric antecedence also implicitly converts the remaining parameters to the same data type.
+The function generates and returns the result in the specified data type.

-- Character Form: In this type of form, the search and other argument are mentioned in character type where the MySQL DECODE function matches with the help of non-padded evaluation semantics.
-This form can include the inputs in any data types such as VARCHAR2, VARCHAR, NCHAR, CHAR, or, NVARCHAR2.
-Whatever, is the data type of the first search argument, the result data type character data type will be similar to it.
+- Character Form: In this form, the search and other arguments are specified as character types, and the MySQL DECODE function matches them using non-padded evaluation semantics.
+This form can include the inputs in any data type, such as VARCHAR2, VARCHAR, NCHAR, CHAR, or NVARCHAR2.
+Whatever the data type of the first search argument, the result data type character data type will be similar to it.

-- When the first data type argument is in CHAR form or in a NULL value, the server results changes the output value to the VARCHAR2 data type.
+- When the first data type argument is in CHAR form or a NULL value, the server results change the output value to the VARCHAR2 data type.

-- Since the DECODE function follows the if-the-else type of logical loop technique, so it uses a short series of evaluations like it examines search values just before matching it to the argument relatively than to all search results.
-Suppose, if the preceding search is identical to the argument then, the execution is completed.
+- Since the DECODE function follows the if-the-else type of logical loop technique, it uses a short series of evaluations like it examines search values just before matching it to the argument relatively than to all search results.
+Suppose the preceding search is identical to the argument; then the execution is completed.

-- According to the first search value the data type of arguments will be converted and the result will also be displayed in the same data type in MySQL DECODE() function.
+- According to the first search value, the data type of arguments will be converted, and the result will be displayed in the same data type in MySQL DECODE() function.

 - The highest number of constituents that a DECODE() function can include is 255.